Nicole732/burger/README.md

  Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name, the app displays the burger on the left side of the page -- waiting to be devoured.

 * Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+When the user clicks it, the burger moves to the right side of the page.

+* All burgers are saved in the database

 ## License